Birthday: May 20, 1927 (Taurus)

 Born In: Superior, Wisconsin, United States

-Bud Grant is a former head coach of American football and Canadian football, who coached the Minnesota Vikings of the National Football League for 18 seasons during which he led them to four Super Bowls, 11 division titles, one league championship and three NFC conference championships.
+Bud Grant was a former head coach of American football and Canadian football, who coached the Minnesota Vikings of the National Football League for 18 seasons during which he led them to four Super Bowls, 11 division titles, one league championship and three NFC conference championships.
 He was previously the head coach of the Winnipeg Blue Bombers of the Canadian Football League for 10 seasons, during which his team won four 'Grey Cups'.
-He is the most successful coach in Vikings history and the third most successful professional football coach overall.
-He is the first person to be elected to both the 'Pro Football Hall of Fame' and the 'Canadian Football League Hall of Fame'.
+He was the most successful coach in Vikings history and the third most successful professional football coach overall.
+He was the first person to be elected to both the 'Pro Football Hall of Fame' and the 'Canadian Football League Hall of Fame'.
 As a player, he played football, basketball, and baseball for the University of Minnesota before playing basketball for the Minneapolis Lakers and football for the Philadelphia Eagles of NFL and the Winnipeg Blue Bombers of CFL.

 Nick Name: Buddy Boy